MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 Next, you need to further choose whether your ServiceNow instance has Microsoft Entra ID provisioned users or non-Azure AD users.
 To identify which option is suitable for your organization:

 1. Choose the default mapping option of “**Microsoft Entra ID**” if the email ID of ServiceNow users is the **same** as the UserPrincipalName (UPN), or Mail of the users in Microsoft Entra ID.
 2. If you believe the default mapping would not work for your organization, choose the “**Non-Azure AD**” option if the email ID of ServiceNow users is **different** from the UserPrincipalName (UPN) of users in Microsoft Entra ID.
 You can provide a custom mapping formula.
-To know more about mapping Non-EntraID identities, click [here](map-non-aad.md).
+Know more about mapping Non-EntraID identities [here](map-non-aad.md).

 >[!NOTE]
 > * If you choose Microsoft Entra ID as the type of identity source, the connector maps the email IDs of users obtained from ServiceNow directly to UPN property from Microsoft Entra ID.